Art, Design and Technology

 Intent

-Art and Design & technology are inspiring, rigorous and practical subjects and, as a school, we believe they play an integral part of our children’s education.
+Art & Design, and Design & technology are inspiring, rigorous and practical subjects and, as a school, we believe they play an integral part of our children’s education.

-Art lessons provide pupils with opportunities to develop a range of ways to express their individual creativity whilst learning about the different types of art within society.
+Art & Design lessons provide pupils with opportunities to develop a range of ways to express their individual creativity whilst learning about the different types of art within society.
 It contributes to their personal development and enables pupils to develop a greater sense of wonder and curiosity about the world around them.
-When teaching art, our focus is on developing proficiency in drawing, painting and sculpture and developing a better understanding of colour and shade.
+When teaching art & design, our focus is on developing proficiency in drawing, painting and sculpture and developing a better understanding of colour and shade.

 In DT, using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
 They acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing and art.
 Pupils learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens.
 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
 High-quality design and technology education make an essential contribution to the creativity, culture, wealth and well-being of the nation.

-At Lynch Hill we aim, in line with the National Curriculum for Art and DT, to ensure that all pupils:
+At Lynch Hill we aim, in line with the National Curriculum for Art & Design and DT and using Kapow as our planning tool, to ensure that all pupils:

 • produce creative work, exploring their ideas and recording their experiences